aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
         NameError: name 'something' is not defined

-    A NameError exception indicates that a variable or function name is not known to Python.
+    A `NameError` exception indicates that a variable or function name is not known to Python.
     Most often, this is because there is a spelling mistake.
     However, sometimes it is because the name is used before being defined or given a value.

     Likely cause based on the information given by Python:
-        In your program, the unknown name is 'something'.
+        In your program, the unknown name is `something`.

     Execution stopped on line 6 of file 'TESTS:\except\test_name_error.py'.